dave-aspecto/exploring-akka-http/README.md

 # Akka HTTP sample project

-This sample code was creted to broad my horizons in Scala and Akka HTTP.
+This sample code was created to broad my horizons in Scala and Akka HTTP.

 This a simple REST service provides two resources: Author and Book.